 Employee engagement is among the most crucial aspects of employee experience.
 It’s the degree of involvement an employee feels towards the organizational goals.
 Employees who care for the company’s goals and growth are engaged employees, they’re working for a greater cause and not just for salary, promotions, appraisals, and sponsored tours.
-Low employee engagement puts a major dent in the overall morale of the company and also makes goal achievement difficult.
+Low remote employee engagement puts a major dent in the overall morale of the company and also makes goal achievement difficult.

 Employee engagement was easier with physical offices.
 There used to casual conversations, office friends, team building activities, and much more.
 Even water cooler conversations or coffee machine giggles also played a vital role in improving employee engagement.